Last updated: March 17, 2026 Originally published: November 24, 2025

 Customization options:

 Turn complex information from your sources into single, engaging visual summaries.
-NotebookLM automatically handles information hierarchy, typography, and text-to-graphics balance.
+NotebookLM automatically handles information hierarchy, typography, and text-to-graphics balance using Nano Banana Pro for image generation.

 How to export: In the Studio panel, select “Infographic” to generate.
 Use the three-dot menu to download as PNG, share, or rename.